-CPE placement in a student-chosen site in coordination with the Field Education advisor is required.
+CPE placement in a student chosen site in coordination with the Field Education Director is required.
 Student is responsible for all application material and fees related to the CPE application process.
-Completing 1 unit of CPE (full time or extended) fulfills the Field Education requirement and is equivalent to 6 academic units.
-Student must submit mid-term and final evaluations from CPE advisor in order to earn credit.
-[Auditors excluded]
+Student must register for a total of 6 academic credits of FE-3400 over the course of one or two semesters in order to fulfill the Field Education requirement of one unit of CPE, full time or extended.
+Student must submit final evaluations from their CPE supervisor in order to earn credit.